 Elizabeth Muller is co-founder and executive director of the environmental science non-profit, Berkeley Earth, and CEO of Deep Isolation.
 She is an entrepreneur and innovator in the area of nuclear waste disposal.

-Production costs for this episode provided though National Science Foundation Grant PHY-1713816.
+Production costs for this episode were provided through National Science Foundation Grant PHY-1713816.